lkesteloot/unsong/unsong-1.md

 Before I had time to reply, Erica had taken the podium and called the meeting to order.
 In accordance with tradition too ancient and hoary to describe, she began by reciting a poem from a world spiritual tradition in which she found personal meaning:

-[i]“Once to every man and nation comes the moment to decide,<br/>
-In the strife of Truth with Falsehood, for the good or evil side;<br/>
-Some great cause, God’s new Messiah, offering each the bloom or blight,<br/>
-Parts the goats upon the left hand, and the sheep upon the right,<br/>
-And the choice goes by forever ’twixt that darkness and that light.”[/i]
+   /[i]“Once to every man and nation comes the moment to decide,[/i] /[i]In the strife of Truth with Falsehood, for the good or evil side;[/i] /[i]Some great cause, God’s new Messiah, offering each the bloom or blight,[/i] /[i]Parts the goats upon the left hand, and the sheep upon the right,[/i] /[i]And the choice goes by forever ’twixt that darkness and that light.”[/i]

 It was “The Present Crisis”, by James Russell Lowell, Unitarian poet of the 1850s.
 Some say that the Unitarians of old were not as badass as they were today, but anyone who has read the poetry of James Russell Lowell knows this is not true.
 The Unitarians were [i]always[/i] badass.

-[i]“Hast thou chosen, O my people, on whose party thou shalt stand,<br/>
-Ere the Doom from its worn sandals shakes the dust against our land?<br/>
-Though the cause of Evil prosper, yet ’tis Truth alone is strong,<br/>
-And, albeit she wander outcast now, I see around her throng<br/>
-Troops of beautiful, tall angels, to enshield her from all wrong.”[/i]
+   /[i]“Hast thou chosen, O my people, on whose party thou shalt stand,[/i] /[i]Ere the Doom from its worn sandals shakes the dust against our land?[/i] /[i]Though the cause of Evil prosper, yet ’tis Truth alone is strong,[/i] /[i]And, albeit she wander outcast now, I see around her throng[/i] /[i]Troops of beautiful, tall angels, to enshield her from all wrong.”[/i]

 At this point I couldn’t help stealing a glance at the lone angel in the room.
 Pirindiel was certainly tall and beautiful, but now he had a kind of awkward deer-in-the-headlights look, as if he was worried somebody was going to ask him to enshield them from all wrong and he wasn’t going to know what to do.

-[i]“Careless seems the great Avenger; history’s pages but record<br/>
-One death-grapple in the darkness ‘twixt old systems and the Word;<br/>
-Truth forever on the scaffold, Wrong forever on the throne,—<br/>
-Yet that scaffold sways the future, and, behind the dim unknown,<br/>
-Standeth God within the shadow, keeping watch above his own.”[/i]
+   /[i]“Careless seems the great Avenger; history’s pages but record[/i] /[i]One death-grapple in the darkness ‘twixt old systems and the Word;[/i] /[i]Truth forever on the scaffold, Wrong forever on the throne,—[/i] /[i]Yet that scaffold sways the future, and, behind the dim unknown,[/i] /[i]Standeth God within the shadow, keeping watch above his own.”[/i]

 There was something about James Russell Lowell that made him perfect for the counterculture.
 Truth forever on the scaffold, Wrong forever on the throne.
 The system was evil.
 If it were not evil, it would not be the system.
 The persecuted are righteous; if they were not righteous, they would not be persecuted.
 Ana was the Augustine Distinguished Scholar in Theodicy at Stanford and she hated this stuff.

-[i]“We see dimly in the Present what is small and what is great,<br/>
-Slow of faith how weak an arm may turn the iron helm of fate,<br/>
-But the soul is still oracular; amid the market’s din,<br/>
-List the ominous stern whisper from the Delphic cave within,—<br/>
-‘They enslave their children’s children who make compromise with sin.'”[/i]
+   /[i]“We see dimly in the Present what is small and what is great,[/i] /[i]Slow of faith how weak an arm may turn the iron helm of fate,[/i] /[i]But the soul is still oracular; amid the market’s din,[/i] /[i]List the ominous stern whisper from the Delphic cave within,—[/i] /[i]‘They enslave their children’s children who make compromise with sin.'”[/i]

 “Yes,” said Erica, and her voice reverberated through the crowded basement.
 “They enslave their childrens’ children who make compromise with sin.”